-Now in its eighth year, The Trenton Project is a collaborative documentary investigation.
+Now in its ninth year, The Trenton Project is a collaborative documentary investigation.
 Working in partnership with city residents and community partners, we research and produce short films, offering a kaleidoscopic lens on the challenges Trenton faces, its ambitions for the future, and the many ways Trentonians are working together to weave and enhance the fabric of their city.

 IN the NEWS

 The capital city is a gold mine for the kinds of issues [urban studies students] explore — rising crime, failed housing developments, abandoned buildings, and policy problems.

 Deng said the project has opened her eyes to life in Trenton and she hopes people who watch her documentary will come away with a greater appreciation for the efforts and struggles of her subjects.

 Please to announce that two films made during our pandemic-themed spring semester are having a festival Run.
 Liana Cohen’s Lost Spring is a finalist in the Independent Shorts Awards and Jimin Kang’s 7,000 Miles was a finalist in this summer’s COVIDeo-19 Film Festival.